mebjas/mebjas.github.io/_posts/2017-09-05-a-fault-tolerant-distributed-key-value-store-from-scratch.md

 positionInRing = hash(port_no)
 ```

-##### Changed hash function to be as simple as key - 8080.
+**Changed hash function to be as simple as key - 8080.
 It can take values between 8080 & 8336 and give a unique ring id between [0, 256).
-Thus max ring size if 256 for now;
+Thus max ring size if 256 for now.**

 ### Some other points